 An amount of tax - withholding tax - is generally withheld from royalties paid or payable to non-residents and from royalties derived by a resident through an overseas branch.
 You must remit this amount to the Tax Office.
 You cannot claim a deduction unless you have remitted any withholding tax to the Commissioner.
-For more information, phone the Business Infoline (see the inside back cover).
+If you have withheld amounts from payments to non-residents, you may need to lodge a PAYG withholding from interest, dividend and royalty payments paid to non-residents - annual report by 31 October 2009.
+For more information, phone the Business Infoline.